-Over the past four years, we have published annual Impact Creation Reports to share the progress of our portfolio companies in their impact and ESG journeys, as well as our evolution as an impact investor.
-The 2023 Impact Creation Report is now available. there.
+Over the past four years, we have published annual Impact Creation Reports to share the progress of our portfolio companies in their impact and ESG journeys aggregated at fund level, as well as our evolution as an impact investor.
+The 2024 Impact Creation Report is now available on our website We also provide an individual sustainability report for each company to our LPs.